 Financial assets are assessed for indicators of impairment at the end of each financial year.
-Financial assets are impaired where there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the financial assets have been impacted.
+Financial assets are impaired where there is objective evidence that the estimated future cash flows of the assets have been impacted.

 The amount of the impairment is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.